How to make your own Amazon Kindle ebook in just hours

 Yes, you can use different values for this setting.
 But using too little or too much will show up as a problem on different Kindle device or app screens.

 For font, I use Times New Roman, but there's a few others you can choose from too, which won't upset the KDP conversion process.
 Most of my text is set to 12 points.
-Chapter Titles or headings I set to 14 points, or Heading 3, in Bold style.
+Chapter Titles or headings I set as described elsewhere, to work well for the automated generation of a table of contents.
 I apply italic style formatting as desired throughout the body of the text.

 Your book may also contain Back Matter (items which come after the end of the story).
 Like what?
 A list of references, a Glossary, Notes, Appendices, etc., etc. All these things are usually optional on the author's part.
 One Back Matter item everyone might wish to use though could be an About the Author page.